honno/twitter-anew/README.md

 If you follow so many people on twitter that your feed becomes an endless 24/7 deluge of depressing hot takes about why everything sucks, then *Twitter Anew* may just be for you.

 Useful tools for your fresh start include:
-* Creating a Twitter list that stores everyone you're following
+* Creating a Twitter list that stores everyone you're following.
-* Generating a backup file that stores all users you currently follow
+* Generating a backup file that stores all users you currently follow.
 * Unfollowing everyone!

-* God forbid you want to follow them all again, you can do that too
+And God forbid you want to follow them all again, you can do that too.

 ## Table of Contents